bioconvert/bioconvert/.github/ISSUE_TEMPLATE/website.md

 ## We need to reproduce the error.

 * [ ] **ID**.
-We will need the input data set.
-If you are filling this issue by clicking on a 'issue' lin kon bioconvert website, the title should already contain the issue.
-Otherwise, it will be helpful to have the identifier of you run.
+We may need the input data set.
+If you are filling this issue by clicking on a 'issue' link found on the bioconvert website, the title should already contain the Id of the run.
+If not, please provide a data set and the name of conversion
 - [ ] **converter**.
 What conserter did you chose (e.g. fastq2fasta) ?
-- [ ] please copy/paste the error message seen on the website here below
+- [ ] please copy/paste the error message seen on the website here below.